TANG16/Data-Analysis/README.md

-# This is my README
+This repository contains code for reading in, parsing, cleaning, analyzing, and plotting data from my nanomaterial-gas interaction experiments.